 Student work in each of the BBST courses will be reviewed and evaluated by the instructors as well as peer-reviewed by other students.

-Each course will include several assessments, such as exams, quizzes, and assignments.
-Each assessment has its own primary objective.
-Here are common examples of what we might be trying to achieve with a specific assignment:
+Each course will include several assessments, quizzes, assignments, and an exam.
+Each assessment has a primary objective.
+Here are typical examples of what we might be trying to achieve with a specific assignment:

 - help the student identify strengths and gaps in knowledge and skill

-- give the student practice working through a certain type of problem or task
+- give the student practice working through a specific type of problem or task

 - help the instructor understand where the course is failing to motivate the students or to help them learn

-Normally, to pass the course, you must participate appropriately (add value to the course with your participation), submit reasonably good assignment(s) and exam(s), and provide reasonable assessments of other students’ work.
+To pass the course, you must participate appropriately (add value to the course with your participation), submit reasonably good assignment(s) and exam, and provide reasonable assessments of other students’ work.

 Assignments vary widely.
 For example: